 Looking for a new high-protein, low-carb breakfast treat?
 Dig into this baked tomato frittata.
 Scrambled egg, a sprinkle of diced bacon, and a drop of ghee (clarified butter) all bake right into a tiny tomato ramekin for a savory Paleo breakfast treat with just the right hint of sweetness.
 Ghee is a paleo and Ayurvedic staple ingredient that is prepared by boiling butter and removing the milk solids.
 You should be able to find it at your local health food store, but if not, you can make your own ghee at home.

 With more than 10 grams of protein, this tomato frittata the perfect way to fuel your body after a tough morning workout, but they're also elegant enough to bake up for a healthy brunch gathering.
-Keep reading to learn how to make this simple recipe.

 4 ripe tomatoes